bonitoo-io/influxdb-java/README.md

 #### Flux configuration
 - `url` -  the url to connect to Flux
 - `orgID` - the organization id required by Flux
+- `okHttpClient` - the HTTP client to use for communication with Flux (optional)

 ```java
 // Connection configuration